rm-NoobInCoding/UnPSARC/README.md

 # UnPSARC
-Archive Unpacker For PlayStation Archive files (PSARC) that mostly used by Naughty Dog.
+Archive Unpacker/Packer For PlayStation Archive files (PSARC) that mostly used by Naughty Dog.

 ## What does this tool do? ##
-UnPSARC tool helps you to extract the contents of PlayStation Archive file
+UnPSARC tool helps you to extract the contents of PlayStation Archive file and packing contents into a new psarc

 ## Tested Games ##